 - Problems with the local anesthetic used

 Injections may improve your settlement amount, but there is no determined dollar value.
-Some people feel better after one injection, while others might require multiple epidural injections over one or more years.
+Some feel better after one injection.
+Others might need multiple epidurals over a year or more.

 Steroid injections can also lead to increased pain and suffering, as they often are painful.
-If you're wondering about steroid injections' impact on your case, consult with an experienced car accident attorney.
+If you're curious about steroid injections' impact on your case, consult a car accident attorney.
+They should be experienced.

 See all related personal injury and accident lawsuits our attorneys have covered.